acchiang/acchiang/README.md

 - Contributions to the nwPlus Hackathon [Portal](https://github.com/nwplus/livesite)!
 - Ran a [Git 101 Workshop](https://lu.ma/nwplus-git) for beginners in tech.
 #### 🌱   Recent Fun Times:
+- Previously worked with React, TypeScript, C#, Microsoft Azure at Microsoft as a Software Engineer Intern (Summer 2021).
 - Previously worked with React, Cypress, Jest, CircleCI at Taplytics (YC 2016) as a Software Engineering Co-op (Spring 2021).
 - Built a new website for the [Canadian Undergraduate Computer Science Conference](http://www.cucsc.ca/) 2021!
 - Previously worked with React, GraphQL, Hacklang, and JavaScript at Facebook MPK as a Front-End Engineering Intern (Summer 2020).